Standard Deviation Calculator

 Home » Engineering » Standard Deviation Calculator

-It represents the spreadness of data, or dispersion of values in data relative to mean of the data.
+Standard Deviation represents the spreadness of data, or dispersion of values in data relative to mean of the data.
 It is a measure of how each number is observed from the mean.

+Square of Standard deviation is called Variance.
+It helps measure how far the data has spread out.
 Concept of standard deviation applies only when data follows normal distribution.
 We can say data graph is in bell shape.

-formula of standard deviation
+Formula of standard deviation

 \[ \sigma = \sqrt{\frac{\sum_{i=1}^{n}{(x-\bar{x})^2}}{N}} \]